hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 ![](/img/hpe-ezmeral-data-fabric-s3-springboot-k3s.png)

-Figure 1:  Architecture overview of Spring Boot S3 Micro Service on K3S with HPE Data Fabric S3 Storage as back end.
+Figure 1:  Architecture overview of Spring Boot S3 Micro Service on K3S with HPE Data Fabric Object Storage as back end.

 The brief description of technology stack used is described below sections :